Has your immigration case been refused based on Misrepresentation?

 Misrepresented information can be provided (or omitted) by the main (principal) applicant, a family member, or your representative.
+It can be direct, or indirect.
 In all cases, it is the principal applicant who is at fault – even if they did not know the misrepresentation occurred.

 The process for finding a migrant inadmissible for immigration misrepresentation requires that the foreign national or permanent resident first be provided with the opportunity to respond to the allegations, which should be set out either during an interview with a decision maker or in a Procedural Fairness Letter (PFL).
 If the allegations are set out in a PFL, the foreign national will be given a specific amount of time to respond on paper or in very limited circumstances by interview.

 Misrepresentation findings will have a significant impact on all future interactions with IRCC and the CBSA as well as Employment Development and Skills Canada (ESDC).
 It is therefore very important to carefully address these allegations, with the help of experienced counsel.
-At Bellissimo Law Group PC we have assisted our clients in handling misrepresentation allegations in a multitude of ways, including first by working carefully and diligently to ensure consistency on applications in order to pre-emptively avoid the possibility of misrepresentation.
-If an allegation of misrepresentation has already been raised by IRCC, however, we can still assist, including by investigating possible defences, such as the absence of a misrepresentation, an innocent error exception or materiality.
-Finally, where an inadmissibility decision has been made by the IRCC or the CBSA, then Bellissimo Law Group PC can assist with challenging this decision.
-Bellissimo Law Group PC has significant experience representing our clients at all levels of the process and are responsible for some of the leading cases in the law.
+At Bellissimo Immigration Law Group PC we have assisted our clients in handling misrepresentation allegations in a multitude of ways, including first by working carefully and diligently to ensure consistency on applications in order to pre-emptively avoid the possibility of misrepresentation.
+If an allegation of misrepresentation has already been raised by IRCC, however, we can still assist, including by investigating possible defences, such as the absence of a misrepresentation, materiality, or an innocent error exception.
+Finally, where an inadmissibility decision has been made by the IRCC or the CBSA, then Bellissimo Immigration Law Group PC can assist with challenging this decision.
+Bellissimo Immigration Law Group PC has significant experience representing our clients at all levels of the process and are responsible for some of the leading cases in the law.
 This included working on allegations of misrepresentation, at the Immigration Division, the Immigration Appeal Division, and the Federal Court.
-Please review our testimonials to see what our clients say who have worked with Bellissimo Law Group PC on immigration misrepresentation cases.
-Misrepresentation cases can be strongly complex and we recommend you obtain representation.
+Please review our testimonials to see what our clients say who have worked with Bellissimo Immigration Law Group PC on immigration misrepresentation cases.
+Misrepresentation cases can be very complex and given the consequences of such findings are grave, we recommend you obtain representation.